 It was common practice to dump in a ton of links and keywords and hide them or colour the font the same as the background.
 That way a human would read one thing and the bot scanning the web page another.

-It’s a cheap trick and doesn’t work anymore, I bring it up because if you see it, not only will you have found evidence of a black hatter, but also one that’s really behind the times.
+It’s a cheap trick and doesn’t work anymore, I bring it up because if you see it, not only will you have found evidence of a black hatter, but also one who is really behind the times.

-There’s the adage: show don’t tell.
+We’ve all heard the adage “show don’t tell.”
 Telling a search engine that you are important by shoving in keywords or hijacking links from other websites are just two examples of many.
 Black hat has no interest in quality; they are ticking boxes to please a search engine.
 The problem is humans are doing the actual viewing and search engines like it when you are creating something fit for human consumption.
 It’s like running a restaurant to please the health inspector, all the while serving the diners pig slop out back.

 It’s no wonder why the Oxford English Dictionary included the term

 I mean if neuroscientists can have a Sonic the Hedgehog gene then we can have a cartoon.
 But that’s beside the point.
 Black hat is something our industry faces and not because it makes it harder for us to compete, but because it comes from a want to make money instead of quality content.